lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

   Enables downloading custom and (or) dynamic renditions of the assets.

   All the asset renditions other than the original asset and system-generated renditions are called custom renditions.
 It includes static as well as dynamic renditions available for the asset.
-Any user can create a custom static rendition in AEM Assets, whereas, only the AEM administrator can create custom dynamic renditions.
+Any user can create a custom static rendition in Experience Manager Assets, whereas, only the administrator can create custom dynamic renditions.
 For details, see [how to apply image presets or dynamic renditions](../using/brand-portal-image-presets.md).

 * **[!UICONTROL System Renditions]**

   Enables downloading system-generated renditions of the assets.

-  These are the thumbnails which are automatically generated in AEM Assets based on the "DAM update asset" workflow.
+  These are the thumbnails which are automatically generated in Experience Manager Assets based on the "DAM update asset" workflow.

 * **[!UICONTROL Asset Download]**